Patents, trade marks, copyright and designs in Russian Federation: overview

 Main areas of responsibility.
 Patents (inventions, utility models, industrial designs), trade marks, appellations of origin, registration of copyright in computer programs and databases, registration of rights in topologies of integrated microcircuits and registration of IP transactions.

 Nikolay Bogdanov, Counsel and Registered patent and trademark attorney

 Gorodissky & Partners

-Areas of practice.IP protection, use, prosecution and enforcement; IP agreements; IP due diligence and audits; unfair competition and false advertising; dispute resolution and litigation; anti-counterfeiting and anti-piracy.
+Areas of practice.IP protection, use and enforcement; IP agreements; transactions and restructurings; IP due diligence and audits; unfair competition and false advertising; dispute resolution and litigation; anti-counterfeiting and anti-piracy.